thuvalpakshi/river_activity_3C/README.md

-Three column River Activity page for Elgg 1.8.x

-This plugin will extend the views of Activiy page of Elgg 1.8.x version with lots of views..
+This will replace the default activity page with three / two column, which is fully configurable from plugin settings.

 FEATURES

-1. You can set the activity page as 3 column or 2 column
-2. Shows Birthday of members in sidebar
+    You can set the activity page as 3 column or 2 column You can set the whole site as 3 column or 2 column Shows Birthday of members in sidebar..
-3. Option to send Birthday wishes to members celebrating their birthday. (daily cron required)
-4. Rotating Site Announcements at the center
+    Shows the members who celebrate birthdays in current month, previous and next months Option to send Birthday wishes to members celebrating their birthday. (daily cron required) Rotating Site Announcements at the center
-5. Wire Add form
+    Riverbox view can be selected from 4 views Riverbox can be arranged in left or right side. with vertical ordering too Online members and friends online, recent members riverbox Group membership, latest groups, Featured group riverboxes Latest blogs, files, pages, bookmarks, wire, disscussions, events, photos, videos etc...
-6. Any Entity River box..
+    Any Entity River box..
 Just add the Object subtype in the settings you will get a Riverbox in the activity page for that entity
-7. Riverbox view can be selected from 4 views
-8. Riverbox can be arranged in left or right side. with vertical ordering too
-9. Online members and friends online, recent members riverbox
-10. Group membership, latest groups, Featured group riverboxes
-11. Latest blogs, file, photos, videos, wire etc.
+    HTML Message box
-12. HTML Message box open as a popup for one time. so can be used for important notices
+    Option to show HTML Message open as a popup for one time per session. so can be used for important notices Shows profile photo and some links below...
-13. Members celebrating birthdays can be viewed as a page.
-It has 3 tabs of current, next and previous months
-14. Wire posting is now Ajax.
-and more....
+    Option to show the date of join and last login to the site below the profile photo Site online status (enter the start date of site and will show how many days has passed since the start of site and its total users and active users
+    Daily horoscope box
+    Now posting forms of wire, blog, file, video, photos and bookmarks are available activity page as tabs.
+    Ajax posting of wire to river page
+    No conflict with any other plugins and goes with any theme (Dont know about facebook theme and related themes)

 UPCOMING FEATURES

-1. Drag and Drop settings for riverboxs so verical arrangment will be easy
+    Drag and Drop settings for riverboxs so vertical arrangement will be easy Live river update without refresh

+    I got ELGG for free and hence my plugins will always free.

+    If this plugin is useful for you, Please do a recommendation for this plugin.
+Thank You. your comments and suggestions are always welcome.

+Thing to Remember :

+    After enabling the plugin run the script at Administer->users->birthday members.. to associate a new metadata "BD-month" to all members haveing a birthday metadata...

+    Please do run this scriopt to make your site load faster....